Guangzhou Metro: Guangfo Line

 The Guangzhou–Foshan Section of Pearl River Delta Region Intercity Rapid Transit (珠江三角洲地区城际快速轨道交通广州至佛山段) is an intercity metro line that connects Guangzhou and Foshan.
 It is commonly known as Guangfo Metro and Guangfo Line of Guangzhou Metro.
 The section within Foshan also doubles as Line 1 of FMetro (Foshan Metro).
-The line is operated by Guangdong Guangfo Inter-City Co., Ltd., a subsidiary co-owned by Guangzhou Metro (51%) and Foshan Metro (49%).
+The line is operated by Guangdong Guangfo Rail Transit Co., Ltd., a subsidiary co-owned by Guangzhou Metro (51%) and Foshan Metro (49%).
 Its first section, from Xilang to Kuiqi Lu in Foshan, started operation on 3 November 2010 with 21 km of tracks and 14 stations.
 Eleven of the stations are located in Foshan, while the other three are in Guangzhou.
 Relocation disputes at Lijiao were not resolved until October 2013 and have delayed completion of the extension from Xilang to Lijiao till December 2015.
 When the line is completed, it will have 32.2 km of tracks and 21 stations, of which 17.4 km of tracks and 10 stations will be located in Guangzhou.
 The line runs four-car trains.
-All its stations are underground.
+All its stations are underground.The Guangfo Line's color is yellowish green.

 Zhujiang New Town APM Line

 The Automated People Mover System of Zhujiang New Town Core District Municipal Traffic Project (珠江新城核心区市政交通项目旅客自动输送系统) is an underground automated people mover that serves the central business district of Zhujiang New Town.
 It is commonly known as Zhujiang New Town Automated People Mover System or the APM for short.
 At a length of 3.9 km, it connects Linhexi and Canton Tower with nine stations on the line.
 The operation started on 8 November 2010 with Canton Tower Station named Chigang Pagoda Station until December 2013.
 The stations of Haixinsha and Chigang Pagoda remained closed during the 2010 Asian Games.
 Chigang Pagoda Station opened on 28 November 2010, one day after the Asian Games ended; Haixinsha Station remained unopened until 24 February 2011.
 There is no direct platform-to-platform connection between the APM and Line 3 albeit they share the stations of Linhexi and Canton Tower.
 Transfer passengers need to exit and reenter with a new ticket.
 The APM runs two-car rubber-wheeled driverless trains.

+The APM Line's color is light blue.